Last week I met with a new customer and noticed the employees working very hard.

 I went up to each employee and commented, “Wow, you guys are really knocking it out of the park!”
 You should have seen their expression – they looked like this was the first time they had been acknowledged in a long time.

 The more leaders see how hard their teams are working and how much the organization’s productivity is increasing; as a result, the more obvious it becomes that a reward of some sort is in order.

 Many leaders wonder, what is the appropriate celebratory offering?
 Handshakes?
 Free lunches?
 Gift cards?
 Monetary bonuses?
 It’s difficult sometimes to tell exactly what the right reward would be in a given situation, and sometimes the accomplishment can be so exciting, it would seem like it’s appropriate to go all out.

 But grand gestures are not always necessary to let your team members know that you’ve noticed their outstanding work.
 Sometimes, it is just a simple handshake and a “congratulations” that make a difference.

 Try the Simple Approach

-Not every employee needs to see their name in lights; a lot of attention can be embarrassing to some people, who would prefer a more private, personal acknowledgement.
+Not every employee needs to see their name in lights; a lot of attention can be embarrassing to some people, who would prefer a more private, personal acknowledgment.

-Thanking each individual in his or her own preferred way can go a long way toward building and maintaining your foundation of trust, and encouraging them to continue the high productivity for which they are being rewarded.
+Thanking each individual in their own preferred way can go a long way toward building and maintaining your foundation of trust and encouraging them to continue the high productivity for which they are being rewarded.

 Leadership Challenge for All of Us

-Take a minute and acknowledge someone this week that you haven’t spoke to in a while.
-Let them know in a sincere, heartfelt way, how much you appreciate his or her contribution.
-Take a minute and let us know at About Leaders how it went in the comments section below.
-It is important we learn from each other “how to say thanks”.
+Take a minute and acknowledge someone this week that you haven’t spoken to in a while.
+Let them know in a sincere, heartfelt way how much you appreciate his or her contribution.
+Please take a minute and let us know at About Leaders how it went in the comments section below.
+It is important we learn from each other “how to say thanks.